craftpulse/craft-tweet-feed/README.md

 # Tweet Feed plugin for Craft CMS 3.x

-Get the latest tweets from your own Twitter handle
+Get the latest tweets from your Twitter handle with your feed and your design

 ![Screenshot](resources/img/plugin-logo.png)